Traigh Mhòr Pony Trekking

 Can I bring a dog?

-Group bookings are welcome, only three people can ride at one time, but most of our treks can be accompanied on foot.
+Group bookings are welcome, up to 10 people can ride at one time, but most of our treks can be accompanied on foot.
 If in doubt, get in touch and we can arrange a group booking.
 Dogs can accompany the trek with a person on foot.
 Dogs must be kept on a lead at all times for their own safety and should not be allowed to get too close to the horses who might kick out if they feel threatened.
 We cannot take responsibility for injuries caused to dogs accompanying the trek.

 How early should I arrive?

 Try to arrive ten to 15 minutes early.
 This will give you time to fill out the paperwork and get your hat fitted.
+On occasion, all the ride leaders might be busy or even out taking rides when you arrive.
+We apologise if this happens, but please wait at reception and we promise we will be over to say hello as soon as we can.

 What if the weather is bad?